American Music Awards 2017: What to know

 Who will be performing at the show?

-Ross and Selena Gomez - who will perform her song "Wolves" - are currently the only confirmed musicians set to perform.
+Ross, Selena Gomez, and Christina Aguilera are currently the confirmed musicians set to peform.

+Gomez will perform her song "Wolves," while Aguilera has a tribute to Whitney Houston planned, the AMAs said.

 Who is nominated for Artist of the Year?